 Our survey revealed, on average, people considered having $878 available to them in cash or a bank account to be "broke."
-Close to $900 in the bank might seem far from destitute, but considering it's 71.3 percent of the average national rent, that little nest egg can evaporate quickly, especially if you're living on your own.
+Close to $900 in the bank might seem far from destitute, but considering the average national rent is $1,405 that little nest egg can evaporate quickly, especially if you're living on your own.

 And whether they started that way or ended up there, the vast majority of Americans have had a brush with financial straits at some point in their lives.